nielsenjared/nielsenjared.github.io/content/blog/probabilities/index.md

 It scales very quickly.
 If we are calculating the probability that ten individuals share a birthday, the result is 11.7%.
 And 20 individuals is 41.1%.
 We reach 99.9% probability with only 70 individuals.
 (FWIW, we only hit 100% with 366).

-In Hexaflexagons, Probability Paradoxes, and the Tower of Hanoi, Martin Gardner points out that among U.S. presidents, both Polk and Harding were born on November 2nd, and, if we look at deaths, Jefferson, Adams, and Monroe each died on July 4th and Truman and Ford died on December 26th!
+In _Hexaflexagons, Probability Paradoxes, and the Tower of Hanoi_, Martin Gardner points out that among U.S. presidents, both Polk and Harding were born on November 2nd, and, if we look at deaths, Jefferson, Adams, and Monroe each died on July 4th and Truman and Ford died on December 26th!

 That’s from a pool of 46.

-Right about now you’re looking for the Unsubscribe link…

-Let’s fix that.

-What is the correlation between probability and programming?

-(See what I did there?)

-Collisions.

-💥🚗

-If we are implementing a hashing function, we need to address situations where one or more values share an index.
-The birthday paradox quickly reveals the likelihood of a collision, and, perhaps more importantly, how easily we might not see it.
+You're probably thinking, "This is a great party trick, but..."

-## TODO
+## Thinking Probabilities